|

 Fee for Unlimited Members: Included

-Join us for a collaborative read of Shakespeare's The Tempest, a play about colonialism and the dispossessed.
+Join us for a collaborative read of one of Shakespeare's more intriguing (and disturbing) plays.
 You'll be encouraged, but not required, to join in the discussion.
 This class is for beginners and Shakespeare veterans alike.
 You will want your own copy of the play, but any good standard edition will do.
-E-mail Jack (jdayer@ucdavis.edu) for guidance.
+Email Jack (jdayer@ucdavis.edu) for guidance.

 |